UX Design Apprenticeship UX RESEARCh & DesigN Interactive Prototyping

-UX Design: Ideation, Lo-fi Mockups, Mid-fi Wireframes, Usability Testing, Hi-fi Prototypes
+UX Design: Ideation, Mid-fi Wireframes, Usability Testing, Hi-fi Prototypes

 Duration: 5 months, Aug '23 - Dec '23